avdheshkv123/Byte-Me-Food-ordering-system/README.md

-# Byte-Me-Food-ordering-system
+# Byte Me! - Food Ordering System

-Byte Me! is a Java-based food ordering system designed to streamline the ordering process in a college canteen.
-It provides students with an intuitive interface to browse the menu, place orders, and track deliveries while enabling canteen staff to manage menu items and process orders efficiently.
+**Byte Me!** is a command-line interface (CLI) and GUI-based food ordering system designed for college canteens.
+It allows students to browse the canteen menu, place orders, track delivery, and maintain order histories.
+Canteen staff can manage menu items and process orders efficiently.
+The system includes a JavaFX-based GUI, JUnit testing for verification, and separate sections for admins and customers.

-# Features
+## Features

-1. Customer Features
+### Customer Features
-**Browse Menu**: View the canteen menu with a user-friendly GUI.
+* Browse the canteen menu with a graphical interface (GUI)

-**Place Orders**: Seamlessly select and confirm food orders.

-**Order Tracking**: Keep track of order status and delivery progress.

-**Order History**: Maintain a record of previous orders with options to cancel.
+* Place orders via CLI or GUI
+* Track delivery status
+* View and maintain order history
+* Cancel orders from order history

-2. Admin Features
+### Admin Features
-**Menu Management**: Add, update, or remove menu items.
+* Manage menu items (CRUD operations)
+  * Add new menu items
+  * Remove existing menu items
+  * Edit menu items

-**Order Management**: Process and update customer orders efficiently.
+* Process customer orders
+* Manage order history

---- Additional Features
+### GUI Features
-**JUnit Testing**: Comprehensive test coverage to ensure system reliability.

-**GUI Integration**: Visual representation of the menu for enhanced usability.
+* JavaFX interface for displaying the menu

-**CLI Operations**: Command-line interface for managing orders and administrative tasks.
+* Interactive buttons for placing orders and navigating

--> Technologies Used
-Programming Language: Java

-GUI Framework: Java FX (for menu browsing)
+* Dynamic display of order history and current orders

-Testing Framework: JUnit
+### Testing
+* JUnit testing for verifying the functionalities and system components
+* Test cases for order management, menu updates, and user interactions

+## Installation

+### Prerequisites
+To use this system, you'll need the following:
+* Java 8 or higher
+* JavaFX SDK (for GUI functionality)
+* JUnit for testing